rice-krispy2/Installer-for-ACTH/README.md

 3) Move the Prod.keys and/or Title.keys files into the "keys" folder

 We do NOT support piracy.
-For support with this program, Create a ticket in server and ping Kristy (AKA me).
-Do NOT go to any other moderators nor the Owner/Co-Owner
+For support with this program, Create an issue in the issues tab.
+Support will not be given on the discord server.